Budapestby VisitCity Guides

 Frequently Asked Questions

-Yes, reservations are highly recommended, especially for popular restaurants like Gettó Gulyás, Paprika Vendéglő, and Rosenstein Vendéglő.
-Many establishments fill up quickly, particularly on weekends and during peak tourist seasons.
+Yes, we always recommend making reservations, especially for popular places like Gettó Gulyás, Paprika Vendéglő, and Rosenstein Vendéglő.
+These restaurants fill up quickly, particularly on weekends and during peak tourist seasons.
+We learned this the hard way after getting turned away from several places without calling ahead.

-Most traditional Hungarian dishes use mild, sweet paprika and aren't particularly spicy.
-However, you can request 'csípős' (spicy) versions or ask for hot paprika on the side, which many restaurants provide in small containers.
+Not really.
+Most traditional Hungarian food uses mild, sweet paprika and isn't particularly hot.
+However, you can request 'csípős' (spicy) versions or ask for hot paprika on the side, which many restaurants keep in small containers on the tables.
+We always ask for extra spice since we like heat, and they're usually happy to accommodate.

-While Hungarian cuisine is traditionally meat-heavy, many restaurants offer vegetarian options like mushroom goulash, vegetable stews (főzelék), and pasta with cottage cheese (túrós csusza).
-Some establishments like Kozmosz even specialize in vegan Hungarian dishes.
+Yes, though Hungarian cuisine is traditionally meat-heavy.
+Most restaurants have vegetarian options like mushroom goulash, vegetable stews (főzelék), and pasta with cottage cheese (túrós csusza).
+We've found that even the most traditional places usually have at least a few good vegetarian dishes.
+Some places like Kozmosz even specialize in vegan Hungarian food.

-Essential dishes include goulash (gulyás), chicken paprikash, stuffed cabbage (töltött káposzta), various stews (pörkölt), and fisherman's soup (halászlé).
-Don't miss desserts like túrógombóc (cottage cheese dumplings) and traditional pastries.
+We always recommend starting with goulash (gulyás) and chicken paprikash since these are the classics.
+Also try stuffed cabbage (töltött káposzta), various stews (pörkölt), and if you're near the Danube, fisherman's soup (halászlé).
+For dessert, don't miss túrógombóc (cottage cheese dumplings) and traditional pastries.
+These dishes really represent what Hungarian cooking is all about.

 Lunch (12:00-2:00 PM) is traditionally the main meal with multiple courses, while dinner (7:00-9:00 PM) tends to be lighter.
-Arriving outside peak hours increases chances of getting tables without reservations.
+We've found that arriving outside peak hours increases your chances of getting a table without reservations.
+Plus, many places have cheaper lunch menus that include multiple courses for less money.